Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

 The purpose of this document is to provide the following information:

 <ol type="i">
-    <li>Provide a list of the artifacts, forms, and/or documentation that must be submitted by the Evaluation Lab (*Lab*) to the FIPS 201 EP as part of the application package submission.</li>
+    <li>Provide a list of the artifacts, forms, and/or documentation that must be submitted by the Evaluation Lab (<i>Lab</i>) to the FIPS 201 EP as part of the application package submission.</li>
     <li>Document the requirements that apply to the PIV Card Body evaluation.</li>
-    <li>Specify the evaluation criteria and approval mechanisms that the *Labs* will use to verify the Product's compliance with the requirements that apply to this category.</li>
+    <li>Specify the evaluation criteria and approval mechanisms that the <i>Labs</i> will use to verify the Product's compliance with the requirements that apply to this category.</li>
 </ol>

 ## 2 Application Package Contents